agnibrata86/WarGamePyProj/README.md

    If neither player has enough cards, the one who runs out first loses.
 If both run out simultaneously, it's a draw.
 5. Game is over when a player doesn't have any cards.
 The player with cards remaining is the winner.
+6. Cases like when there is no tie(war).
+1 tie.
+3 tie.
+One player ran out of cards in a tie.
+All the cards tie.

 #### New Can be features: ####
 1. Making the game for 3-4 players and different variations like Casino-war